 Another mandatory report for audit purposes, the RTP (risk treatment plan) provides a summary of:

 - The responses that have been designed for each risk;

 - The parties responsible for those risks; and

 - The target date for applying the risk treatment.

-This document essentially outlines how the organisation intends to manage information security.
+This document outlines how the organisation intends to manage information security.

 3. The risk assessment report

-The risk assessment report provides an overview of the risk assessment.
+The risk assessment report provides an overview of your findings.